thedarkxh/thedarkxh/README.md

 ---

 ## 📈 Current Projects (The "Sikar to Japan" Bridge)
-- **[Physics-Sim-Repo]:** A Python project visualizing projectile motion and fluid mechanics concepts from the JEE syllabus.
+- **[Physics-Sim-Repo]:** A Python project visualizing projectile motion and fluid mechanics concepts from the JEE syllabus.(Release for Windows remaining else completed)
 - **[Math-Logic-Solver]:** Automating complex calculus problem-solving using symbolic math libraries.

 ---